zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 * Prefer pass-by-reference-to-const over pass-by-value.
 It's typically more efficient and it avoids the slicing problem
 * The rule doesn't apply to built-in types and STL iterator and function object types.
 For them, pass-by-value is usually appropriate

-### Don't try to return a reference when you must return an object
+### Item 21.
+Don't try to return a reference when you must return an object

 Once folks learn passing by reference, some become so relenting with it that they start passing references to things that don't exist.